Studio

 Bring tokens in from other tools or export them for your build pipeline:

-Import shows a dry-run diff before committing — see exactly which tokens would be added, overwritten, or skipped, then confirm with Apply.
+Import shows a preview of changes before applying — see exactly which tokens would be added, overwritten, or skipped, then confirm with Apply.
 For non-Particles formats, a tier selector lets you assign all incoming tokens to Primitive, Semantic, or Composition in one step.
 Particles JSON imports skip this step because tier is embedded in the file.

 You can also import a file when creating a project.
 Upload your token file in the Create Project dialog and Particles seeds your first branch immediately — no need to create the project first and import separately.